 One thing about dispersed camping here, though – you have to keep an eye on the weather.
 It's flash flood territory and any unpaved road you take crosses washes, low spots where you can see signs of violence from past flash floods.
 Since we always have internet connectivity, it wasn't a problem.
 We would stay a few days, head into town for supplies when it looked like rain, and then back out to the boonies once the sun came back out.

 Our favorite spot was about five miles north of US 89A halfway between Sedona and Cottonwood down FS road 525 and 525C.
-My trusty dispersed camping map said you could camp anywhere along 525C, so we drove on out, a 20 minute process of crawling along washboard and through the dips in the road a you cross washes.
-But once you’re out there, it’s beautiful.
+My trusty dispersed camping map said you could camp anywhere along 525C, so we drove on out, a 20 minute process of crawling along washboard and through the dips in the road as you cross washes.
+But once you're out there, it's beautiful.